abs-platform/abs-software/Velocity/README.md

 0. Compute the velocity of a satellite (using circles) in each of the three axes.
 0. Compute the velocity of a satellite (using rectangles) in each of the three axes and compute how many time is needed by the algorithm to estimate the velocity.

 > To do any test shown below, you only need to copy the code and paste it in the main of the main.cpp file.
-This program has been tested in Ubuntu Linux 64bit 14.04 with openCV 2.3.1 and images of size 120x120px.
-Make sure you have already OpenCV 2.3.1 installed on your computer, specifically in your personal folder.
+This program has been tested in Ubuntu 64bit 14.04 with openCV 2.3.1 and images of size 120x120px.
+Make sure you have already installed OpenCV 2.3.1 on your computer, specifically in your personal folder.
 Otherwise, you can download it [here](http://opencv.org/downloads.html).

 <br>

 ### Test 1 - Draw a circle in an image an save the results
-This algorithm receive the parameters of the square in which the detection algorithm finds the satellite.
+This algorithm receives the parameters of the square in which the detection algorithm finds the satellite.
 Since the velocity estimation works with circles, a conversion from rectangle to circle is made.
 After that, it draws a circle in an image and save the results.
 (To do the test, the corresponding parameters will be defined manually)

 ```
 Mat imageData = imread("background.png", CV_LOAD_IMAGE_COLOR);